-5 units MATH-290 Analytic Geometry and Calculus III 4 units MATH-200 Introduction to Linear Algebra
+5 units MATH-290 Analytic Geometry and Calculus II 4 units MATH-200 Introduction to Linear Algebra

-Economics21-22 Units
+Associate in Arts Degree Economics21-22 Units

 An Associate in Arts Degree may be earned by completing a minimum of 60 units of degree credit coursework, including the major requirements and breadth requirements, with a minimum grade point average of 2.0.
 Students must complete all courses for the major with a grade of C or better.